Student Centers Policies

 Events hosted by University Departments in the Student Centers are required to request a quote from Vanderbilt Catering.
 If your group’s needs cannot be met by Vanderbilt Catering an alternate caterer can be used from our approved catering list.
 We also require that all catering setups and needs be discussed in advance with your event manager and caterer.

-To view the approved catering list, click HERE.
+To view the approved catering list, please navigate to Plan Your Event Overview and click Food & Beverage.

 5.3 Alcoholic Beverages